Best digital video camera iMore 2021

 The last word

 The battery life of this model could be improved.
-I get about two hours of filming out of it.
+I get a few hours of filming out of it.
 If you need a little more gas in the tank, I'd suggest a second battery or an extended battery.
-All MFT lenses work on the Pocket Cinema, and the buttons that control actions and the rear touchscreen make operating this model enjoyable.
+All Canon lenses work on the Pocket Cinema, and the buttons that control actions and the rear touchscreen make operating this model enjoyable.
 Whether you're just learning to shoot video or have honed your skills, you won't be disappointed with this class-leading digital video camera.

 Credits — The team that worked on this guide